wegorich/aurelia-systemjs-loader/README.md

 #### Current state:

+- [X] Live reload css done by [browser-sync stream](https://www.browsersync.io/docs/api#api-stream), and [sass-glob](https://www.npmjs.com/package/gulp-sass-glob)

-0. It's not apply reloaded module to the Aurelia app yet.
+- [X] It's not apply reloaded module to the Aurelia app yet.
 Found that we need extra system.js module, to process changes.
 Take a look at **/lib/aurelia-hmr-update**.
 Case that file said that our module changes, and provide module name as notification.
 Then **aurelia-systemjs-loader** can trigger **__import** to update aurelia deps.

-2. **module.hot** - seems to be never true, but in that discussion: [React Hot Loader](https://github.com/alexisvincent/systemjs-hot-reloader/issues/140) seems be some times.
+- [X] **module.hot** - seems to be never true, but in that discussion: [React Hot Loader](https://github.com/alexisvincent/systemjs-hot-reloader/issues/140) seems be some times.
 UPs: it's globar webpack flag.

+- [X] How to reload the template?
+Found that **systemjs-hot-reloader**, disallow you patch the html after reloads via default systemjs loaders.
+But it works over the **socket.io-client**.
+So I decide to patch **systemjs-hot-reloader** itself to provide me a hook for subscribing directly to the sockets message bus.

+- [] Find the way to reload the Aurelia templates

-3. Open questions here:
+Open questions here:
   - [How to do custom loader?](https://github.com/alexisvincent/systemjs-hot-reloader/issues/143)
   - [HMR for SystemJS](https://github.com/aurelia/hot-module-reload/issues/10)